-If your home is not suitable for a heat pump, there are several options and considerations you can explore:
+If your house is not suitable for a heat pump, there are various options and considerations you can take into account:

 Hybrid Heating System:

 Consider a hybrid heating system, which is a combination of a traditional boiler and a heat pump.
-This system can switch to the most efficient heat source based on outdoor temperature and energy prices.
+This system can switch to the most efficient heat source based on the outside temperature and energy prices.

 Energy-Efficient Measures:

-Implement energy-efficient measures in your home, such as improved insulation, using energy-efficient windows and doors, and sealing drafts and gaps.
-This can reduce the heating demand and enhance the possibilities for a heat pump.
+Implement energy-efficient measures in your home, such as improved insulation, using energy-efficient windows and doors, and sealing cracks and gaps.
+This can reduce the heat demand and increase the potential for a heat pump.

-Consider using low-temperature heating systems, such as underfloor heating or low-temperature radiators.
-These systems work well with heat pumps and make using lower water temperatures more efficient.
+Consider using low-temperature heating systems, such as underfloor heating or low temperature radiators.
+These systems work well with heat pumps and make it more efficient to use lower water temperatures.

-Have an energy assessment performed by a professional.
-An energy consultant can evaluate the specific characteristics of your home, identify potential energy-saving measures, and provide recommendations for the most suitable heating system.
+Have an energy assessment carried out by a professional.
+An energy advisor can assess the specific characteristics of your home, identify possible energy-saving measures, and make recommendations for the most suitable heating system.

 Alternative Sustainable Technologies: